Adaptive In-Context Learning with Large Language Models for Bundle Generation: The Proposed Methodology

 \textbf{Model Overview}.
-Our core idea is to enable ChatGPT to seek tailored and dynamic lessons from closely related tasks as demonstrations while performing the target task.
+Our core idea is to enable LLMs to seek tailored and adaptive lessons from closely related tasks as demonstrations while performing the target task.
 This is different from existing ICL-based recommendation methods~\cite{dai2023uncovering,sanner2023large}, which rely on randomly sampled examples and static instructions.
-Our DICL mainly consists of three modules as shown in Figure~\ref{fig:framework}. \begin{itemize}[leftmargin=*] \item \textit{Neighbor Session Retrieval} exploits the retrieval augmented generation~\cite{jiang2023active} to identify from the entire dataset the most correlated sessions for each target session regarding products contained.
-Such neighbor sessions will be used to generate demonstrations. \item \textit{Dynamic Demonstration Generation} creates prompts to instruct ChatGPT to perform both tasks in neighbor sessions.
-To enhance reliability and mitigate the hallucination issue, we develop a self-correction strategy to foster mutual improvement in both tasks without the need for any supervision signals.
-Afterwards, an auto-feedback mechanism is devised to recurrently provide dynamic supervision by comparing the outputs of ChatGPT and the labels.
-Finally, it directs ChatGPT to provide a summary of rules derived from the entire task execution process to prevent recurring errors in the future. \item \textit{Demonstration Guided Inference} observes demonstrations of neighbor sessions to perform the two tasks in the corresponding target session.
-Different neighbor sessions may encounter distinct mistakes/errors made by ChatGPT, thereby receiving diverse feedback.
-Hence, it empowers ChatGPT to seek tailored and dynamic lessons for improved performance on the target session. \end{itemize} Equipped with the three modules, our DICL paradigm is capable of effectively creating multiple, personalized, and intelligible bundles with dynamic sizes given any user session.
+Our AICL mainly consists of three modules as shown in Figure~\ref{fig:framework}. \begin{itemize}[leftmargin=*] \item \textit{Neighbor Session Retrieval} exploits the retrieval augmented generation~\cite{jiang2023active} to identify from the entire dataset the most correlated sessions for each target session regarding products contained.
+Such neighbor sessions will be used to generate demonstrations. \item \textit{Adaptive Demonstration Generation} creates prompts to instruct LLMs to perform both tasks in neighbor sessions.
+To enhance reliability and mitigate the hallucination issue, we develop a self-correction strategy to foster mutual improvements in both tasks without the need for any supervision signals.
+Afterwards, an auto-feedback mechanism is devised to recurrently provide adaptive supervision by comparing the outputs of LLMs and the ground truth (labels).
+Finally, it directs LLMs to provide a summary of rules derived from the entire task execution process to prevent recurring errors in the future. \item \textit{Demonstration Guided Inference} observes demonstrations of neighbor sessions to perform the two tasks in the corresponding target session.
+Different neighbor sessions may encounter distinct mistakes/errors made by LLMs, thereby receiving diverse feedback.
+Hence, it empowers LLMs to seek tailored and adaptive lessons for improved performance on the target session. \end{itemize} Equipped with the three modules, our AICL paradigm is capable of effectively creating multiple, personalized, and intelligible bundles with adaptive sizes given any user session.